-After talking explicitly about the strategy of contextualization, the teacher models the strategy with a document, such as the letter to President Roosevelt discussed above, a document that might be useful for modeling with older elementary students.
+After talking explicitly about the strategy, the teacher models the strategy with a document.
 The teacher projects the letter from the Downtown Association of Los Angeles on the screen in front of the class and thinks aloud about the context.
 To begin, the teacher talks about the way that they look around the letter to start to make sense of it:

 I notice immediately that this is a letter, and I see the letterhead, so I know that this is an official and formal letter.
-I see it was written by the Downtown

-Association of Los Angeles, which I don't know much about, to President Roosevelt.
+I see it was written by the Downtown Association of Los Angeles, which I don't know much about, to President Roosevelt.
 Now I see that right along the top it says, "organized to protect all business interests of downtown Los Angeles," so this gives me a better sense of what the Downtown Association is.
 I can see the address of the association, but I don't know how much that is going to help me.
 Now I notice the date, which I think is important.
 It was written on October 2, 1933.
 When I think about the historical context, I remember that the Great Depression started in 1929 and lasted through most of the 1930s.
 I remember that the first years of the Depression were especially difficult.
-One of the big problems was that businesses had a hard time selling things.
-So, I can anticipate that within that context, the businesses of Los Angeles might have wanted the President to do something to help them.
+One of the big problems was that businesses had a hard time selling products.
+So, I can anticipate that within that context the businesses of Los Angeles might have wanted the President to do something to help them.